Does Medicare Cover Dental for Seniors?

 If you have Original Medicare or Medicare Advantage without dental coverage: You can add a separate dental policy whenever you need it.

-If you want to enroll in a Medicare Advantage plan with dental coverage:
+If you want to enroll in a Medicare Advantage plan with dental coverage: You can start a Medicare Advantage plan at various times known as enrollment periods.

 - Enroll during your Initial Enrollment Period (IEP): This is a seven-month window around the month you turn 65.
 The IEP is your first chance to enroll in Medicare.

-How to Find Dentists That Accept Medicare?
+How to Find Dentists Who Accept Your Medicare Plan

-- If you’re signing up for Medicare Advantage, let your agent know that you need dental coverage.
+- If you’re signing up for Medicare Advantage, let your licensed insurance agent know that you need dental coverage.
 If you don’t have an agent of record, give GoHealth a call.
 We’ll show you which Medicare Advantage plans include dental services, which practices are covered, and how much it all costs.

-What Is the Best Dental Insurance for Seniors on Medicare?
+Call TodayWhat Is the Best Dental Insurance for Seniors on Medicare?

 The answer here is based entirely on you.
 Start by considering your needs and budget.
 Some dental plans for seniors cover a lot but come with high monthly premiums; others are cheaper but don’t provide the same coverage for dental services.